Riverton / Aparima

 Riverton is the oldest permanent settlement of Southland and one of New Zealand's oldest towns.
 In 2011 Riverton residents celebrated the town's 175th anniversary.

 The main industry is fishing.
-Farming (especially dairying) has become more important economically as the fishing industry has been less productive due to competition and climate change.
+Farming (especially dairying) has become more important economically as the fishing industry has been less productive due to competition.
 Support services such as transport, irrigation, engineering and various farm related contractors now play an important part in the local economy.
 The fish factory based on its main wharf has been converted to a butchery.
-The harbour is still quite busy, because, along with Bluff, it is a safe harbour for access to New Zealand's south / west seas.
+The harbour is still quite busy, because, along with Bluff, it is a safe harbour for access to New Zealand's south-western seas.
 It is also popular for water skiing, rowing, fishing and catching the occasional flounder.

 Taramea Bay is a popular spot in the summer for Southland residents, as it provides safe swimming and excellent surf spots.
-Riverton is well known for dolphin spotting, as the mammals like to travel up into the estuary for feeding.
+Riverton is well known for dolphin spotting, as dolphin like to travel up into the estuary for feeding.
 The lumber industry developed in Riverton and sawmills processed the harvest; Pankhurst's Mill still supplies timber locally and to wider Southland.

 History

-This area was known to the Māori as Aparima (named for the Kati Mamoe mother of Hekeia, for whom the Longwood Range is named).
+This area was known to the Māori as Aparima, named for the Kāti Māmoe mother of Hekeia, for whom the Longwood Range is named.

 Anglo-Europeans who settled the area in the 1830s called the settlement Jacob's River.
 The name Riverton was later adopted by the residents, and their choice was ratified officially in March 1858.
 One hundred and forty years later, with the passing of Section 450 Ngāi Tahu Claims Settlement Act 1998, the town was given the dual names of Riverton / Aparima.